 These dimensions helped give direction to the field and continue to guide practitioners today.

 - Applied: The behaviors selected for modification are socially relevant to the individual and the individual's family.

 - Behavioral: Behavior analysts are interested in the precise measurement, quantification, prediction, and control of behavior.

 - Analytic: Behavior analysts employ an experimental approach to behavior change in order to demonstrate that any observed change in behavior is a result of the intervention and not other factors.
 Single-case experimental designs are typically used in ABA.

-- Technological: When implementing behavioral interventions, behavior analysts provide detailed operational definitions and record the procedures used so that another qualified behavior analyst can replicate the intervention.
+- Technological: When implementing behavioral interventions, behavior analysts provide detailed operational definitions and record the procedures used so another qualified behavior analyst can replicate the intervention.

 - Conceptually systematic: The interventions used in ABA are based on empirically validated principles of behavior.

 - Effective: Interventions are considered effective if they produce a change in behavior that is considered to have practical value or social significance, as opposed to statistical significance.